tolmachinski/learning-project/README.md

 # git.project
  php

-This project was created only to show the level of knowledge of php.
+This project was created only to show the level of native php.

 Description of files: